aadeliee22/MCMCIsing_SLMC/README.md

 The data is made from c++ and analyzed (More precisely, 'plotted.') by python.

-5. Self learning Monte Carlo method using 4-plaquette and nnn, nnnn
+5, 6.
+Self learning Monte Carlo method on 4-plaquette model & second nearest neighbor: https://journals.aps.org/prb/abstract/10.1103/PhysRevB.95.041101